dmitrypol/dmitrypol.github.io/_posts/2015-11-10-logging-important-info.md

 end
 {% endhighlight %}

-Then in various places in my code where I do error/exception handling I simply call ErrorLogService.log_errors passing approrpriate parameters.
+Then in various places in my code where I do error/exception handling I simply call ErrorLogService.log_errors passing appropriate parameters.

 {% highlight ruby %}
 ...
 # record - the actual model data at that point in time
 # exception - if there was an exception, sometimes it's nil
-msg = 'custom message with some useful information' ErrorLogService.log_errrors self.class.name, __method__, record, nil, msg ...
+msg = 'custom message with some useful information' ErrorLogService.log_errors self.class.name, __method__, record, nil, msg ...
 {% endhighlight %}

-You can build simple web interface (we use [RailsAdmin](https://github.com/sferik/rails_admin)) to view contents of ErrorLog model and see which object and method cause the error, what was the exception, when it occured (created_at timestamp), etc.  Having the data in that point in time also helps with investigations.
+You can build simple web interface (we use [RailsAdmin](https://github.com/sferik/rails_admin)) to view contents of ErrorLog model and see which object and method cause the error, what was the exception, when it occurred (created_at timestamp), etc.  Having the data in that point in time also helps with investigations.
 And you can even train your business users how to use this information to solve simpler issues.

 For especially important issues I can choose to send notification email to the dev team.
 And information is also written in the log files on the server (just in case).
 Obviously you want to use this feature to log ONLY important messages, you don't want to this ErrorLog table cluttered with trivial stuff.